-For example, say you have two properties worth $900,000 in total and an overall debt of $400,000 remaining.
+Say you have two properties worth $900,000 in total and an overall debt of $400,000 remaining.
 The equity—or portion of the homes you’ve paid for—is $500,000.
 In percentages, it’s 55 per cent and your LVR is 45 per cent.
 Both meet the bank LVR restrictions.

 From here, you may decide to use your existing equity (rather than a deposit) to purchase another property worth $530,000.
 Now you have three properties with a combined worth of $1,430,000; a total debt of $930,000 (existing debt + new property purchase debt).

 This leaves you with a 35 per cent equity over your whole portfolio and a LVR of 65 per cent.